epicchainlabs/epicchain-trace-visualizer/extentions/neo3-visual-tracker/resources/new-contract/python/README.md.template.txt

 ## `test` folder

 If you want to test your smart contract before deploying it to MainNet or TestNet, a private chain should already have been created inside the `test` folder.
 Inside it you'll see the following files:
-- `$_CONTRACTNAME_$Tests.neo-express`
+- `$_CONTRACTNAME_$Tests.epicchain-express`
     - The private chain itself, you should find it by its name on the visual tracker.
 - `setup-test-chain.batch`
     - This batch was used to transfer some GAS to alice, bob and owner's accounts in the private chain.